illutic/skill_finder/README.md

 - If you only work on the UI part of the application, use the development server (npm run client).

-- If you want to work on both sides, run both servers (npm run dev).
+- If you want to work on both sides, run both servers simultaneously (npm run dev).

-- When you are done, open a pull request so we can assess your work and potentially merge your branch into the dev branch.
+- When you are done with your work, open a pull request so we check it and merge your branch into the dev branch.

 - The build script is only needed for deployment.
 It does the compilation, minification and other optimation stuff.
 The output code will eventually end up on a hosting service, such as Heroku.